Påhlman family: Service in the Carolean Era (18th century)

-A generation later, the family's legacy of military service continued into the Carolean era, defined by the Great Northern War (1700—1721) and the campaigns of King Charles XII's.
-Two brothers, Göran Påhlman (1670—1724) and Carl Gustaf Påhlman (1679—1757), had notable military careers during this period.
+A generation later, the family's legacy of military service continued into the Carolean era, defined by the Great Northern War (1700–1721) and the campaigns of King Charles XII's.
+Two brothers, Göran Påhlman (1670–1724) and Carl Gustaf Påhlman (1679–1757), had notable military careers during this period.
 Both served as officers in the Kronoberg Regiment.
 Carl Gustaf's career saw rapid advancement amidst constant warfare; he was promoted eight times between 1698 and 1708, rising from corporal to premier captain.

-Lieutenant Colonel Carl Gustaf Påhlman (1679—1757).
+Lieutenant Colonel Carl Gustaf Påhlman (1679–1757).
 A veteran of the Great Northern War, he survived near-fatal wounds and 14 years of Russian captivity following the surrender at Perevolochna.

-He participated in major engagements across Europe, including the attack at Rensbek in Holstein (1700), clashes at Vladislava and Petrovien in Poland (1703—1704), and the decisive Battle of Fraustadt in 1706.
+He participated in major engagements across Europe, including the attack at Rensbek in Holstein (1700), clashes at Vladislava and Petrovien in Poland (1703–1704), and the decisive Battle of Fraustadt in 1706.
 At Fraustadt, he and his brother Göran served together as officers in the Kronoberg Regiment.
 During the battle, Carl Gustaf was severely wounded by two shots described as 'mortal', but survived.
 He was wounded again during the storming of Veprik in Ukraine in 1709, shortly before the events at Poltava.

 The turning point for both brothers came after the Swedish defeat at the Battle of Poltava in 1709.
 They were among the thousands of soldiers of the main Swedish army, known as the Karoliner, who were forced to surrender at Perevolochna.
-Captured by Russian forces, they were marched into a long captivity in Tobolsk, Siberia.
-For fourteen years (1709—1723), they endured exile along with a large portion of the Swedish officer corps.
+Captured by Russian forces, they were forced into a long period of captivity in Tobolsk, Siberia.
+For fourteen years (1709–1723), they endured exile along with a large portion of the Swedish officer corps.
 During their captivity, the prisoners formed a unique society, using their diverse skills in areas like engineering, teaching, and crafts to survive.

 A map depicting the surrender of the Swedish army at Perevolochna in 1709.
 Brothers Carl Gustaf and Göran Påhlman were among the thousands of officers captured in this event.

 Göran Påhlman died in 1724, shortly after his return to Sweden.
 Carl Gustaf, however, returned with the rank of Major in 1723 and settled back at the family estate of Ugglansryd.
-He resigned from active military duty but was granted the honorary title of Lieutenant Colonel (Swedish: överstelöjtnant) in 1740.
-At age 51, he married Christina Elisabet Renner (1712-1769) and raised a new generation of the family.
+He resigned from active military duty but was granted the honorary title of Lieutenant Colonel (överstelöjtnant) in 1740.
+At age 51, he married Christina Elisabet Renner (1712–1769) and raised a new generation of the family.

 The family's standing was further recognized in 1778 during the reign of Gustav III.
 As part of a major reform of the Swedish House of Nobility, the Knight Class was expanded.
 The Påhlman family was elevated from the Class of Esquires into this restored Knight Class, being included among the 300 oldest families from their former class to receive the honor.
-The family continued through Carl Gustaf's sons, Anders Otto (1740—1815), Johan Magnus (1741—1797), and Adolf Fredrik (1743—1825), who became the respective progenitors of the family's branches that still exist.
+The family continued through Carl Gustaf's sons, Anders Otto (1740–1815), Johan Magnus (1741–1797), and Adolf Fredrik (1743–1825), who became the respective progenitors of the family's branches that still exist.